arti040/simplate/README.md

 </div>
 ```

 ...simplate will automatically add them for you.
 In this case, each of box will get "span1-2" and start to occupie 50% of its parent.
-Cool, huh? :D Also, you can give a className as a parametr and iterate only thorugh desired .box-containers.
-What's more?
-Now you cand add a static class for group of boxes in a particular box-container.
-Simple example:
+Cool, huh? :D Also, you can give a class name as a parametr (container) and simple will iterate thorugh desired boxes only.
+What's more - you cand add a fixed class for group of boxes in a particular container.
+Quick example:

 ```
 setBoxes('my-posts','span1-7');
 ```

-...which means - take all containers with class .my-posts and give .span1-7 for each .box inside.
+...which means - take containers with class .my-posts only and give .span1-7 for each .box inside.
 Yay! :-)

 Demo: